Communism in India: Early history of communism in India

+Until the 1940s, communist works in India were primarily those of western and Soviet Marxist thinkers.
+Texts of Chinese communists were less circulated in India, in large part because Mao's works were generally available in English but not Bengali or Telugu.
+Chinese texts of particular interest to Indian communists included On Contradiction, On New Democracy, and Liu Shaoqi's How to be a Good Communist.

-Participation in Indian Independence movement
+Participation in Indian independence movement

 Between 1921 and 1924 there were three conspiracy trials against the communist movement; First Peshawar Conspiracy Case, Meerut Conspiracy Case and the Kanpur Bolshevik Conspiracy Case.
 In the first three cases, Russian-trained muhajir communists were put on trial.
 However, the Cawnpore trial had more political impact.
 On 17 March 1923, Shripad Amrit Dange, M.N.
 Roy, Muzaffar Ahmed, Nalini Gupta, Shaukat Usmani, Singaravelu Chettiar, Ghulam Hussain and R.C.
 Sharma were charged, in Cawnpore (now spelt Kanpur) Bolshevik Conspiracy case.
 The specific pip charge was that they as communists were seeking "to deprive the King Emperor of his sovereignty of British India, by complete separation of India from Britain by a violent revolution."
 Pages of newspapers daily splashed sensational communist plans and people for the first time learned, on such a large scale, about communism and its doctrines and the aims of the Communist International in India.